SovereignCloudStack/standards/Standards/scs-xxxx-v1-networking-standard.md

 CSPs may also create multiple provider networks with different options for external access, such as separate networks for IPv4 and IPv6, or one external network for use with virtual routers and a separate shared network for direct connection.
 This mostly just adds complexity to the setup, though, as a provider network can be both external and shared at the same time, and can even provide both IPv4 and IPv6 subnets in a dual stack setup [^ds].

-Another problem with multiple provider networks is that user may only be able to distinguish their respective function by their name.
+Another problem with multiple provider networks is, that users may only be able to distinguish their respective function by their name.

 A single default provider network leaves no ambiguity by the user in this regard and is thus preferable from a standardisation perspective.

 #### Shared Provider Network

-A shared provider network has the benefit of being easy to
+A shared provider network has the benefit of being easy to use.
-* simplicity of use, no extra resources
-* port security is essential
-* no quota for address use
+VMs can be attached directly and will be accessible immediately, without the requirement to create virtual routers, project-internal networks, subnets, or floating IPs.

+Users do have a higher control over VM ports than they have over virtual router ports, so it is important to enable Neutrons port security feature on shared provider networks to prevent spoofing.

+The lack of address quota may be a problem if IPv4 is used and the number of available addresses is so limited that fairness between projects needs to be enforced.
+In that case, CSPs may restrict the number of VMs, routers, or ports to limit the addresses used by individual projects.

-#### External Provider Network
+#### External Provider Network and Subnet Allocation

-* requires virtual router
+Creating a project-internal network to connect to an external provider network with a virtual router does take more effort than just using a shared network, but also offers some additional flexibility and control.
+In an internal network, users have greater control over IP allocation and may also choose to disable port security.
+With the FWaaS API extensions, they can also assign firewall rules to the virtual router, to control which traffic can pass between project-internal and provider networks.

+* why subnet pool allocation?
+  * Floating IP limited to IPv4
+  * Prefix Delegation limited to IPv6
+* what benefits does a CSP have from this setup?
+  * Quota for subnet pools
+* what are drawbacks
-* requires dynamic routing
+  * complexity of setting up dynamic routing
-* IPv4+IPv6
-* prefer over shared network because: FWaaS, Quota

 #### NAT and Floating IPs

 * requires virtual router
 * IPv4 only
 * dual stack use with IPv6 from subnetpool
-* IPv4: prefer NAT/FIP over subnet pool to discourage wasting addresses
+* IPv4: prefer NAT/FIP over subnet pool to discourage wasting addresses?

-#### RBAC for Users
+#### Disable RBAC for Users

-* disallow creation of rbac rules for users to prevent creation of faux provider networks
+Per default policy, Neutron allows any user the creation RBAC rules to share resources of their projects with other projects.
+Only the use of the `*` wildcard target is limited to admin users.

+However, how a network was shared, and who shared it, is not immediately obvious from the perspecive of a target project, the `openstack network list` command will not even show project IDs by default.
+Even if a user determines the project ID using the `--long` option or `network show`, they are by default forbidden from listing any other projects metadata, including it's name.

+Under these conditions, a malicious user could create a network with a misleading name, share it with target projects to trick them into using it like a provider network, and then intercept their traffic.

+For this attack to work, the attacker has to find out the target's project ID, and the target has to be sufficiently oblivious to the CSP's provider network setup.
+CSPs can try to educate users on the correct provider networks to use, and can avoid leaking project IDs, but the best protection is to disable the creation of RBAC rules for non-admin users.

 ## Decision